 AI Is Rewriting Financial Guidance — Are Financial Services Firms Keeping Up?

-Humans Still Matter: AI Has Trust Ceiling
+Humans Still Matter: AI Has A Trust Ceiling

-AI adoption is rising but customer trust will determine how far it can go.
+AI adoption is rising, but customer trust will determine how far it can go.
 Consumers are still concerned about whether AI can reliably deliver actionable recommendations, handle sensitive data responsibly, and meet regulatory requirements.
 While many consumers are comfortable using AI to answer product questions, less than a third are comfortable letting it complete a transaction on their behalf.
 The closer AI gets to executing tasks, the higher the bar for trust.

 Deliver Contextual Guidance At Scale Without Losing Human Accountability